 (b) Dealers

-This category is the 'sell side' of the futures market and includes participants such as major banks and stockbrokers.
-Dealers use the futures market to hedge their portfolio risk, therefore, their role in the market is quite complex.
+This ‘sell side’ group includes major banks and stockbrokers.
+Dealers use futures to hedge portfolio risk, making their market behavior complex.

 (c) Leveraged Funds (Dumb Money)